Development team

 Rapid Application Development (RAD)

 Rapid Application Development (RAD) is a software development methodology that prioritizes rapid prototyping in a short timeframe and continuous feedback across development cycles.
-In the RAD model, less attention is given to planning, but more priority is given to development tasks and maximizing user feedback at the prototype stage.

 This method consists of four basic phases: